-These measures pertain to the substances that are listed in appendix A of the text: aldrin, chlordane, chlordecone, dieldrin, endrin, heptachlor, hexabromobiphenyl, HCB, alpha-HCH, beta-HCH, lindane, mirex, PeCB, PCBs, endosulfan, hexa and heptabromodiphenyl ether, tetra and pentabromodiphenyl ether, hexabromocyclododecan (HBCD) and toxaphene.
+These measures concern the substances listed in Annex A of the text: aldrin, chlordane, chlordecone, decabromodiphenyl ether (commercial mixture, c-decaBDE), dicofol, dieldrin, endrin, heptachlor, hexabromobiphenyl, hexabromocyclododecane (HBCDD), HCB, hexachlorobutadiene, alpha-HCH, beta-HCH, lindane, mirex, PeCB pentachlorophenol with its salts and esters, PCBs, polychloronaphthalenes, hexa and heptabromodiphenyl ether, perfluorooctanoic acid (PFOA) and its salts and PFOA-related compounds, short-chain chlorinated paraffins, endosulfan, tetra and pentabromodiphenyl ether and toxaphene.

 2. Then, the text provides a restriction on the use of POPs (given in appendix B) in absence of knowledge about the products in which they are used or in absence of alternative less toxic, as effective and affordable.
 This is the case of DDT, perfluorooctane sulphonates (PFOS) and derived salts, and perfluorooctanesulphonyl fluoride (PFOSF).

-3. Lastly, it restricts the emission of POPs not intentionally produced through human activity especially activity related to industry, transportation and the residential sector (HCB, PeCB, PCB, dioxins and furanes).
-These substances are given in appendix C.
+3. Lastly, it limits emissions of POPs produced unintentionally by human activity, including industrial activity, transport and the residential sector (HCB, HCBD, PeCB, PCBs, dioxins and furans, polychlorinated biphenyls).
+These substances are listed in Annex C.

 Stakeholders to the Convention meet every 2 years to assess its effectiveness and make any required amendments to its appendices.